Development of Prince William Eco-Park (Prince William County, Virginia)

 Procurement of Organic Waste Processing Facility

-The County is scheduled to inaugurate a brand-new facility to process yard waste, food scraps, and wood waste.
+The County officially started construction of a brand-new facility to process yard waste, food scraps, and wood waste in December 2018.
+Phased construction of the new facility should take approximately two years.
 As per the innovative 20-year public-private partnership (PPP) agreement with a Northern Virginia-based firm, which includes extension options, organic material currently received by the County are processed by the contractor using existing processes while the new facility is under construction.
-Phased construction of the new facility should take approximately two years.

 When completed, the facility will recycle more than 80,000 tons of organic waste a year into high-value compost, soil products, and non-synthetic fertilizers.
 It will also generate baseload renewable energy and environmental attributes; and it will produce sustainable and locally-grown fresh fruits and vegetables for sale back into the community.
 New processes/operations at the facility will include: